Cray-HPE/docs-csm/006-CSM-PLATFORM-INSTALL.md

 to `packages.local` until Nexus has been successfully deployed, the error does not usually indicate something is actually wrong with Nexus.
-Instead, it is most commonly a network issue with name resolution (i.e., DNS), IP routes from the pit node, switch misconfiguration, or Istio ingress.
+Instead, it is most commonly a network issue with name resolution (i.e., DNS), IP routes from the PIT node, switch misconfiguration, or Istio ingress.

 Verify that packages.local resolves to **ONLY** the load balancer IP for the istio-ingressgateway service in the istio-system namespace, typically